Using the H5P Interactive Video Tool

 3. In the Single Choice Set tool, enter your Question in the first field.

 4. Once you've finished configuring your question, click Done.
-Your question (here set to Poster) will appear on the video.
-Adjust position and size as before.
+Your question (set here to Poster) will appear on the video.
+Adjust position and size until the scroll bar on the right is no longer visible.

 Note: Not all question types will appear to the student as they appear to you in the Interactive Video Editor -- if this is your first time creating an interactive video with H5P, you will need to preview your work (outlined in Step Five) to see how the questions look.